osmandapp/web/main/docs/user/map/interact-with-map.md

 </Tabs>

 The compass button shows how the [map is oriented](#map-orientation-modes).
-The red arrow, or the direction of the arrow in *Movement direction* mode, indicates the North.
-[The icon on the button](../widgets/map-buttons.md#compass) indicates the current map orientation mode.
-Double tap (Android), One tap (iOS) the compass button toggles through all modes in turn.
+The *red arrow* on icons, or the direction of the arrow in *Movement direction* mode, indicates the North.
+[The icon on the compass button](../widgets/map-buttons.md#compass) indicates the current map orientation mode.
+The compass button widget offers three [interaction options](../widgets/map-buttons.md#compass-tapping-behavior): *Single Tap* rotates the map to the North, *Double Tap* alternates between all map orientation modes, and *Long Tap* opens the list of modes.

 ## Rotate Map by Bearing

-When the "rotate map by bearing" mode (rotation by [movement direction](#map-orientation-modes)) is enabled, the map is oriented so that your forward view aligns directly above the *My Location* icon.
+When the **rotate map by bearing** mode (rotation by [movement direction](#map-orientation-modes)) is enabled, the map is oriented so that your forward view aligns directly above the *My Location* icon.
 If there is no movement, the map will remain stationary.
 In this mode, the map's center is positioned slightly below the center of the screen, allowing you to see more map data ahead of your movement — especially helpful in navigation mode.
 You can adjust the "rotate map by bearing" mode in the [Profile settings](../personal/profiles.md#appearance) or by tapping the [Compass](#compass).